Hiking Mastodon Peak from Cottonwood Campground in Joshua Tree

 The last .9 miles to Cottonwood Springs is an easy downhill stroll.
 Most of the path is made of stone stairs and there are plenty of unique rock formations to admire.
 This section of the trail might be crowded with hikers who started the trail at the Cottonwood Springs parking area.
 It seems like a lot of people do a small section of the trail instead of the full loop.
 (They don’t know what they’re missing!)

 When the fan palm oasis comes into view you’ll wonder if it is a mirage!
 It is so strange to see this abundance of palm trees in the middle of the desert!
+The area surrounding these majestic trees is bustling with life.
+Birds sing and flit from tree to tree and lizards scurry along the ground.
+Dead palm fronds hang in layers down the trunks of the palm trees and they are valuable shade and nesting areas for wildlife.
+It’s amazing how the smallest bit of shade can offer such relief from the desert heat!

 Just after passing the palm oasis you’ll come to the Cottonwood Springs parking lot.
 Head straight through the parking lot to pick-up the trail again and follow signs for the Cottonwood Campground, it is a short half-mile back to the camp.